Ahasanpsu/Nanopore-open-data/README.md

 # Nanopore-open-data
-Nanopore data for multiplex RPA detection
+Nanopore data for Probe-free Multiplexed RPA Readout through Single-Molecule Nanopore Sensing and Deep Learning Classification
-# Nanopore Open Data: Electronic Event Traces and Derived Tables

 ## Description
 This repository provides an open dataset of solid-state nanopore measurements collected for diagnostic research.
 It includes raw current–time traces exported from the acquisition system, minimally processed event tables, and curated metadata that documents sample preparation, pore geometry, electrolyte, voltage, and acquisition settings.
 The goal is to enable reuse for benchmarking of event detection, classification, and downstream analytics, as well as transparent reporting and reproducibility.